-Surgery can be scary, but you shouldn't be afraid to ask questions.
-You can read about the types of surgery on this site, but you will probably find that a discussion with your doctor will provide you with more specific information relating to the exact surgery you will be having.
+You can read about the types of Surgery in the What Can Your Doctor Do section on this website, but your doctor will be able to provide you with more specific information relating to the exact surgery you will be having and you can also ask him/her all your questions.

 What are the risks associated with this surgery?